This story has been updated. It was originally published on March 12, 2021.

 The benefits don’t stop at COVID-19, either.
 Researchers surmise that this year’s flu season was nearly non-existent at least partly or perhaps fully because of our country’s use of masks and social distancing practices.

 How we’ll move forward to prevent COVID-19 and other infectious diseases

 If masks are so effective at preventing the transmission of various airborne infections, will they ever disappear completely from our lives?

 It’s likely that we will reach a point where every day mask wearing, like face covering requirements in grocery stores and other businesses, isn’t necessary.
 This collective unmasking is “going to be regional,” Gandhi says.
-While some states like Texas are already rolling back mandates, experts say it’s a risky proposition, as very few adults are fully vaccinated.

 Further, like everything in science, the research behind mask wearing is ever-evolving.
 While it’s clear now that layered, well-fitting masks do an excellent job of halting the spread of the novel coronavirus, not all viruses and infectious microorganisms spread in the same way.
 Some research suggests that masks don’t prevent infection with viruses that cause the common cold as well as they do against contact with SARS-CoV-2.
 That’s likely because common cold viruses can still spread on surfaces, whereas COVID-19 appears to be primarily airborne.
 But perhaps a year of masking up and carefully tracking our personal and public health risk has taught Americans that covering our faces when feeling a bit off could curtail future outbreaks.